timmy3233/Telegrambot/replit.md

 ## Overview

 This is a Python-based Telegram chatbot application that serves as an AI-powered tattoo consultant.
-The bot uses OpenAI's GPT-3.5-turbo model to provide professional tattoo advice in Russian, covering aspects like style, placement, care, and other important tattoo considerations.
+The bot uses Google's Gemini 2.5 Flash model to provide professional tattoo advice in Russian, covering aspects like style, placement, care, and other important tattoo considerations.
 Built using the `python-telegram-bot` library with modern async/await patterns.

 ## User Preferences

 Preferred communication style: Simple, everyday language.
 Bot language: Russian
 Specialization: Tattoo consultation and advice
+AI Model: Google Gemini 2.5 Flash (switched from OpenAI due to quota issues)

 ## System Architecture